jiangfengming/vue-pilot/README.md

   },

-  // use Array to group <router-view> definitions
+  // use array to group <router-view> definitions
+  // router view definitions in array will override outer definitions which has same name.
   [
-    // in this group, this aside component will override the default aside <router-view> definition {
+    {
       name: 'aside',
       component: { /* ... */}